Driver finds baby crawling across busy road; child unharmed

 LAKEWOOD, N.J. – Authorities say a baby girl found crawling across a busy New Jersey street was unharmed after a neighbor and passing motorist came to her aid.

 The child was spotted around 5 p.m.
-Saturday in Lakewood, in southern New Jersey.
+Saturday in Lakewood.

-The motorist, 41-year-old Cory Cannon of Eatontown, told the Asbury Park Press he saw the girl on Joe Parker Road and initially thought she was a toy.
+The motorist, Cory Cannon of Eatontown, told the Asbury Park Press he saw the girl on Joe Parker Road and initially thought she was a toy.
 But when he saw the child moving, he got out of his car to stop traffic.

-At that same time, a neighbor got the baby and returned the child to her home.
-It wasn't clear how she ended up on the roadway or how long she had been there.
+At that same time, a neighbor got the baby and returned the child home.

+Authorities say the baby may have left through a door that was left open by an older sibling.
+A woman at the home called the matter "an accident."

 Information from: Asbury Park (N.J.)
 Press, http://www.app.com